Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: A group of female singers; Recorded: 1978

-The song probably does not belong to the older tradition, but it might have originated at the latest towards the end of the 18th century, since the first two written records come from the thirties of the previous century. Štrekelj obviously did not know them, whereas later written records reached him too late to be still included in his collection.
-Currently this song is characterised by a two-line stanza form with a refrain and repetition of the second line.
-Since this form is accompanied almost invariably by the same melody it seems that only in the last decades the song has become so widespread.
-The content is derived possibly from folk norms regulating the nocturnal visits to one’s sweetheart when a violation of the rules could lead to a brawl as
+The song probably does not belong to the older tradition, but it might have originated at the latest towards the end of the 18th century, since the first two written records come from the 1930s. Štrekelj obviously did not know them, and later written records reached him too late to still be included in his collection.
+Currently, this song is characterised by a two-line stanza form with a refrain and repetition of the second line.
+Since this form is accompanied almost invariably by the same melody it seems that this song has become so widespread only in the last decades.
+The content is possibly derived from folk norms regulating nocturnal visits to one’s sweetheart when a violation of the rules could lead to a brawl as punishment on the part of village lads.
+It is characteristic that the text is shaped (when this is permitted by the verse pattern) in the traditional mode of expression, ie. through patterns, additions of motives from other songs, in our instance through comparison, but only in two degrees.
+The song is an example of three-part female “über” singing, called “na čez”.
+Two voices sing in parallel thirds, and the third one the “bass”.

 SLP IV, s.No.
 218/64